| Amazonas

 air, daily.
 It is also accessible from Arequipa by train.

-information click on the city's name) A small town located 148 kilometers
+click on the city's name) A small town located 148 kilometers north

 Park of Lachay, where a microclimate caused by a localized high degree